ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ## Checking the metrics-server's manifest

 First you would need to check out the manifest used for deploying the metrics-server and see where you have to apply the required change.
-This also means that you have to be aware of which version you're going to deploy in your cluster.
-K3s `v1.33.4+k3s1` comes with the `v0.8.0` release of metrics-server which is, at the time of writing this, also happens to be the latest version available.
+This also means that you have to be aware of which version you are going to deploy in your cluster.
+K3s `v1.33.4+k3s1` comes with the `v0.8.0` release of metrics-server which, at the time of writing this, happens to be the latest version available.

 > [!IMPORTANT]
 > **Ensure the service's version is compatible with your cluster's Kubernetes version**\
 > Each release of any service comes with their own particularities regarding compatibilities, in particular with your cluster's Kubernetes engine.
 Always check that the release of any software you want to deploy in your cluster is compatible with the Kubernetes version running your cluster.
 This detail is more important in particular with applications that work with the Kubernetes API.

-Download the `components.yaml` manifest for metrics-server `v0.8.0` from the **Assets** section found [at this Github release page](https://github.com/kubernetes-sigs/metrics-server/releases/tag/v0.8.0).
+Download the `components.yaml` manifest for metrics-server `v0.8.0` from the _Assets_ section found [at this Github release page](https://github.com/kubernetes-sigs/metrics-server/releases/tag/v0.8.0).
 Open it and look for the `Deployment` object declared in it:

 ~~~yaml
 ---